flutter/website/src/content/ui/adaptive-responsive/general.md

 <b>PENDING: Previously, we recommended `MediaQuery.of()`.
 Why do we now recommend `.sizeOf()`?</b>

 You have two ways to measure your screen space.
-You can use either `MediaQuery.sizeOf` or `LayoutBuilder`, depending on whether you want the size of the whole app window, or if you want more local sizing.
+You can use either `MediaQuery.sizeOf` or `LayoutBuilder`, depending on whether you want the size of the whole app window, or more local sizing.

 If you want your widget to be fullscreen, even when the app window is small,